-Gaming systems and listening devices may be used before school, during lunch, and after school.
-These devises must remain in lockers during class periods.
-Auburn CUSD 10 is not responsible for lost or stolen devises.
+Gaming systems and listening devices may be used before school and after school.
+These devices must remain in lockers during the school day.
+Auburn CUSD 10 is not responsible for lost or stolen devices.

-Consequences for these violations could result in warnings, taking of devise, detentions, or suspensions.
+Consequences for these violations could result in warnings, taking of device, parent pick up, detentions, or suspensions.